 For a naked neutrino, it is to be expected that there is a fixed direction of rotation.

-It is essential to consider if there is a preferred direction of rotation in neutrino observations.
+It is essential to consider if there is indeed a preferred direction of rotation to be observed in neutrino behavior.
 Interestingly, there is.
 When a neutrino is in its naked state, the electromagnetic system favors anti-clockwise rotation, also known as left-handed chirality.
 This phenomenon is not yet well understood under the current paradigm and is considered a misinterpreted violation of the universe’s first symmetry principle.
-It is known that the direction of rotation of a neutrino can change to right-handed chirality, which is expected in the models of The Dutch Paradigm.
+It is known that the direction of rotation of a neutrino can change to right-handed chirality, which is also to be expected in the models of The Dutch Paradigm as an incident instigated through interference.
 This change does not affect the monopolar characteristic of the neutrino’s electromagnetic system, as explained previously.

 The animation in Figure 12 is referred to as a “spinor” because it triggers the spinor oscillation in the naked electron.